kunukn/react-slide-toggle/README.md

 React version of jQuery.slideToggle.
 JavaScript animation where height is set on every requestAnimationFrame.

-This has buildin 31 easing options.
+This has buildin 30 easing options - https://codepen.io/kunukn/full/mpVJOm/

 ## Demo